St. Thomas Flight Centre Ltd.

 If it is determined by St. Thomas Flight Centre that a person(s) identified in a complaint or report did engage in sexual violence, immediate disciplinary action will be taken.
 This may include:

-Should either party not agree with the decision resulting from the investigation, the individual may appeal the decision to the General Manager, in writing, of the intent to appeal within 10 days of receiving notice of the decision.
+Should either party not agree with the decision resulting from the investigation, he or she may appeal the decision to the General Manager, in writing, of the intent to appeal within 10 days of receiving notice of the decision.

 Collection of Student Data